Steven ‘Bajo’ O’Donnell and Stephanie ‘Hex’ Bendixsen co-hosted Good Game, Australia’s longest running television show about gaming.

 Hex: I’m always taking on random activities.
 But I’m a creative person so I enjoy writing fantasy fiction and drawing a lot of fantasy art, too.
 I have a graphics tablet so I’m trying to make that jump to digital, but I’m still a little old-school when it comes to drawing.
 I also love horse riding and I do a bit of archery at a local club sometimes.

 Kamidogu: What are some of your favourite TV shows and movies?

-B: Movies: Jurassic Park and Office Space.
+Bajo: Movies: Jurassic Park and Office Space.
 Office Space made me quit uni and dinosaurs are just awesome.
-I love absurdist humor, and enjoy British shows such as ‘Big Train’, ‘Peep Show’ and ‘I’m Alan Partridge’.
+I love absurdist humour, and enjoy British shows such as ‘Big Train’, ‘Peep Show’ and ‘I’m Alan Partridge’.
 I watch a lot of Batman cartoons too.

 Kamidogu: What is the craziest thing you have ever done?

 Bajo: Once my friends and I hired out giant teddy bear costumes and ran around Brisbane city for no reason.
 It didn’t go so well and drunk people just tried to punch us in the face.